 Immediately after, most of the cool kids head over to ALA Play, which is sort of a mini science fiction convention.
 The Games and Gaming Round Table sponsors this event, which runs from 7:30 to 10:00 PM, as well as the Gaming Lounge on the show floor.
 ALA Play features a variety of games, plus other cool stuff like Maker and STEAM demonstrations, and maybe even an escape room!

 Saturday and Sunday, the exhibits floor has normal hours from 9-5, then closes early on Monday, at 2 PM.
 During that time, the Graphic Novel & Gaming Stage hosts speakers around the clock.
 At the rear of the exhibits hall is Artist Alley, showcasing many great comics creators!
 Plus lots of other stages and pavilions catering to various interests!
 Lots of author signings at publisher booths!
 Raina Telgemeier, Jon Muth, Gilbert Hernandez, Marc Siegel, Brian Selznick, Dan Santat are just some of the superstars who will meet-and-greet librarians and fans this weekend!

 Saturday night is the ALA Will Eisner Graphic Novel Grants for Libraries Reception.
-Each year, the Will Eisner Foundation selects two library recipients, awarding grants for Growth, and Innovation.
+Each year, the Will Eisner Foundation selects three library recipients, awarding grants for Growth, and Innovation.
 The reception is a great way for all the cool kids to meet and chat.

 After the exhibits floor closes at Two on Monday, things wind down, although the conference continues through Tuesday.
 Six days of meetings, panels, networking, signings, receptions, and more!